-The first step in sizing CHPWH plants is estimating the hot water demand in the building.
-Hot water demand is specified by daily hot water demand (in gallons) and load shape.
-The daily hot water demand, $V{HW,Day}$, is calculated as:
+Estimating building hot water demand is the first step in sizing CHPWH plants for multifamily buildings, defined as the daily DHW demand (in gallons) and its load shape.
+The daily hot water demand $V{HW,Day}$ is calculated as follows:

-$$V{HW,Day} = N{people} \cdot V{gpdpp}$$
+$$V{HW,Day} = N{people} \cdot V{qpdpp}$$

-Where N{people} is the total number of people in the building and V{gpdpp} is the peak hot water demand in gallons per day per person.
-In the sizing tool users must specify the number of people and the peak hot water demand or use estimates defined by ASHRAE or California code standards.
+Where N{people} is the total number of people in the building, and V{gpdpp} is the peak hot water demand in gallons per day per person.
+Users must specify the expected number of occupants and the peak hot water demand or use estimates defined by ASHRAE or California code standards.
+More details on assessing the number of people for a multifamily building can be found in the "Magnitude Units and Number of People" section below.